What is Medicare?

 What is the difference between Medicare and private health insurance?

 Another factor to consider is the cost.
 Medicare is partly funded by the Medicare levy, which typically makes up 2% of your taxable income.
 This is collected in the same way as income tax.
-If you don’t have an appropriate level of hospital cover and your income is above a certain amount (currently $97,000 or less for singles and $194,000 or less for families) the government also charges the Medicare levy surcharge.
+If you don’t have an appropriate level of hospital cover and your income is above a certain amount (currently $101,000 or more for singles and $202,000 or more for families) the government also charges the Medicare Levy Surcharge (MLS).

-If you decide to take out private health insurance, you will have to pay regular premiums to your insurer.
-The government also charges a lifetime health cover loading on top of your premium if you don’t take out and maintain hospital cover from the year you turn 31.
+If you decide to take out private health insurance, you will have to pay regular premiums to your provider.
+The government also charges a Lifetime Health Cover (LHC) loading on top of your premium if you don’t take out and maintain hospital cover from the year you turn 31.

 Can you claim Medicare if you have private health insurance?

-Yes, having private health insurance should never prevent you from claiming medical expenses on Medicare.
-For private inpatient care, Medicare will pay a percentage of your costs up to the MBS fee and your private cover will pay towards the rest.
+Yes, having private health insurance should never prevent you from claiming medical expenses through Medicare.
+For private inpatient care, Medicare will pay a percentage of your costs up to the MBS fee and your private hospital cover will pay towards the rest.

 For out-of-hospital services, your private health insurance is unable to pay towards anything that Medicare covers.
 This means you may find a scenario where claiming on Medicare prevents you from claiming on your private cover.
 For example, if you receive a Medicare rebate for a psychologist appointment through a mental health care plan, you won’t be able to also claim on your private health insurance, even if it’s included on your policy.